John Glover (general): Battle of Trenton

 The last action of the regiment was its most famous: ferrying Washington's army on confiscated river coal ore boats from upstream across the Delaware River at night for a surprise attack on Hessian forces at the Battle of Trenton in New Jersey on the morning of December 26, 1776.

-Saratoga Campaign
+Saratoga campaign

 After Trenton, Glover went home to tend to his sick wife and look to business affairs.
 He turned down a promotion to brigadier general in February 1777, but rejoined the war and accepted the promotion after a personal appeal from General Washington.
 As commander of a brigade made up of four Massachusetts regiments, he served in the successful Saratoga campaign with General Schuyler along the Hudson River in the summer and fall of 1777.
-He would later join the attack on the British encampment with General Gates, leading to the surrender and capture of 5,791 of soldiers of the British Army under the command of General John Burgoyne.
+He would later join the attack on the British encampment with General Gates, leading to the surrender and capture of 5,791 troops under the command of General John Burgoyne.
 General Glover was assigned to escort the prisoners back to Cambridge, MA, where his regiment was greeted all the way back with victorious cheers by spectators along the road.